nwolfenzon/dhis2-chai/README.md

 * Maintain a deployment log that records which version of each form or report is currently active in the DHIS2 instance.
 * Include instructions for rolling back changes in case of issues after deployment.
-* When updating existing forms or reports, ensure changes are backward compatible or provide clear upgrade paths.

 5. Performance and Security